Eden Park railway station: Privatisation era (1994–present)

-Following privatisation of British Rail on 1 April 1994 the infrastructure at Eden Park station became the responsibility of Railtrack whilst a business unit operated the train services.
-On 13 October 1996 operation of the passenger services passed to Connex South Eastern who were originally due to run the franchise until 2011.
+Following privatisation of British Rail on 1 April 1994, the infrastructure at Eden Park station became the responsibility of Railtrack whilst a business unit operated the train services.
+On 13 October 1996 operation of the passenger services passed to Connex South Eastern.

-Following a number of accidents and financial issues Railtrack plc was sold to Network Rail on 3 October 2002 who became responsible for the infrastructure.

-On 27 June 2003 the Strategic Rail Authority decided to strip Connex of the franchise citing poor financial management and run the franchise itself.
-Connex South Eastern continued to operate the franchise until 8 November 2003 with the services transferring to the Strategic Rail Authority's South Eastern Trains subsidiary the following day.

-On 30 November 2005 the Department for Transport awarded Govia the Integrated Kent franchise.
+On 30 November 2005, the Department for Transport awarded Govia the Integrated Kent franchise.
 The services operated by South Eastern Trains transferred to Southeastern on 1 April 2006.
-On 21 January 2016, Transport for London announced that in 2018, they will take over the London suburban parts of the Southeastern franchise, rebranding the routes as London Overground from that point.

-During the late 1990s, the platform walls were painted by local graffiti artists Mesa and Aztek; the work has since been removed.

 A blind man fell from the platform and was killed by a train on 26 February 2020; a February 2021 report by the Rail Accident Investigation Branch attributed his death to tactile paving not having been installed at the platform edge.